nuxt-community/legacy-modules/modules/manifest/README.md

   ]
 }
 ````
-- Add additional options to `manifest` section of `nuxt.config.js` to override defaults:
+- Add additional options to `manifest` section of `nuxt.config.js` to override defaults
 ```js
 {
   manifest: {